ActiveCampaign is powerful enough to hurt your pipeline

 Rebuild and configure

 We execute against the agreed scope - rebuilding automations, reconfiguring the Deals CRM, restructuring scoring, cleaning the contact model, and connecting integrations.
-We work in your live account with version documentation so you can see every change.
-For larger rebuilds we stage critical automations before activating them against your full contact list.
+We work in your live account with version documentation, and for larger rebuilds we stage critical automations before activating them.

 3